 Loose boards are more than just one of the main reasons behind squeaky floors.
 Their presence significantly raises the possibility of the gaps between the floors widening with the passage of time.
-Avoiding this will be beneficial both to newly restored floors, as well as the aging ones, as boards tend to lose structural strength and integrity over time.
+Avoiding this will be beneficial both to newly restored floors, as well as the ageing ones, as boards tend to lose structural strength and integrity over time.

 Gap filling is a process that we strongly recommend for wooden floors, especially in the rooms on the ground floors, as this is the best way to address and solve the issue with cold air draughts coming from beneath.
 In case you have a flooring that consists of floor blocks, each one has to be carefully examined and re-fit, if there's need for it.
-Thinner boards may bend, or even give in, when they are being walked on, so if there are any indications for that they have to be replaced.
-Once we're certain that the gap filling mixture will be stable between a pair of well-fixed boards, we will mix the saw dust that comes off during the sanding stage, we add a resin-based filler and apply it to the smaller floor gaps.
+Thinner boards may bend, or even give in when they are being walked on, so if there are any indications for that they have to be replaced.
+Once we're certain that the gap-filling mixture will be stable between a pair of well-fixed boards, we will mix the sawdust that comes off during the sanding stage, we add a resin-based filler and apply it to the smaller floor gaps.
 Any gaps in your flooring with a size bigger than 4mm are susceptible to another treatment - they will be filled using wood slivers.